Better knowledge. Stronger Advocacy. Brighter Futures.

 By translating policies into practical strategies and ensuring schools meet their obligations, SupportEd Advocacy helps families advocate with clarity and confidence, so every child receives the tailored support they deserve to thrive in learning.

 SupportEd Advocacy operates in the Newcastle and Hunter Valley Region, NSW.
+However we do offer online consultation to wider NSW.

 With us by your side, SupportEd Advocacy will guide you to advocate for your child with confidence.